rombrew/phobia/doc/HardwareDesign.md

 ## Sampling scheme

-Currents are sampled strictly in the middle of PWM period simultaneously using three ADCs.
+Machine currents are sampled strictly in the middle of PWM period simultaneously using three ADCs.
 Then the voltages and other signals are sampled depending on particular sampling scheme selected.

 The values obtained are passed to the main IRQ handler to process.
 The MCU software calculates a new value of duty cycle and load it to TIM.
-This value will be used at next PWM period.
+This value will be used at the next PWM period.

 ```
 	                // Control loop diagram //